EXCLUSIVE-Trump may cancel US Postal Service electric mail truck contract, sources say | Business

 In 2023, Congress gave USPS $3 billion as part of a $430 billion climate bill to buy EVs and charging infrastructure.
 It plans to buy some 66,000 electric vehicles to build one of the largest electric vehicle fleets in the nation by 2028.
 As part of that, Oshkosh is expected to deliver about 45,000 electric vehicles, with the remaining coming from mainstream automakers like Ford, according to the USPS.
 The initial batch of 14,000 chargers are being supplied by Siemens, ChargePoint and Blink, according to the USPS.

-The USPS is an autonomous federal agency with its own governing board, making severing the contract legally challenging, but Trump is expected to test the boundaries of executive power on a range of issues, from trade to federal spending.
+The USPS is an autonomous federal agency with its own governing board, making severing the contract legally challenging, but Trump's stated policy aims are poised to test the boundaries of executive power on a range of issues, from trade to federal spending.
 The USPS did not respond to requests for comment.

 Trump's team did not comment directly on plans for the USPS contract.
 "President Trump will protect the freedom of Americans to drive whichever vehicle they choose, enhance his tough tariffs on Chinese-imported cars, and save the U.S. auto industry for generations to come.
 No policy should be deemed official unless it comes directly from President Trump," Trump transition team spokeswoman Karoline Leavitt said in a statement.

 In 2021, Biden issued an executive order on EVs declaring that 50% of all new passenger cars and light trucks would be zero-emission vehicles.
 To achieve that goal, Biden directed various federal agencies to undertake rules on new emission and fuel standards designed to speed adoption of electric vehicles.
-(Reporting By Jarrett Renshaw; editing by Richard Valdmanis and Nick Zieminski)
+(Reporting By Jarrett Renshaw; editing by Richard Valdmanis, Nick Zieminski and Deepa Babington)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)